Sony Music Publishing: Sale of ATV Music to Michael Jackson

 In 1981, American singer Michael Jackson collaborated with Paul McCartney, writing and recording several songs together.
 Jackson stayed at the home of McCartney and his wife Linda during the recording sessions, becoming friendly with both.
 One evening while at the dining table, McCartney brought out a thick, bound notebook displaying all the songs to which he owned the publishing rights.
 Jackson grew more excited as he examined the pages.
 He inquired about how to buy songs and how the songs were used.
 McCartney explained that music publishing was a lucrative part of the music business.
 Jackson replied by telling McCartney that he would buy the Beatles' songs one day.
 McCartney laughed, saying "Great.
 Good joke."

 Jackson was first informed that the ATV catalog was up for sale in September 1984 by his attorney, John Branca, who had put together Jackson's earlier catalogue acquisitions.
 Warned of the competition he would face in buying such popular songs, Jackson remained resolute in his decision to purchase them.
 Branca approached McCartney's attorney to query whether the Beatle was planning to bid.
-The attorney stated he wasn't; it was "too pricey."
+The attorney stated he was not; it was "too pricey."
 According to Bert Reuter, who negotiated the sale of ATV Music for Holmes à Court, "We had given Paul McCartney first right of refusal but Paul didn't want it at that time."
 Lennon's widow, Yoko Ono had been contacted as well but also did not enter bidding.

 The competitors in the 1984 sale of ATV Music included Charles Koppelman and Marty Bandier's New York-based the Entertainment Co., Virgin Records, New York real estate tycoon Samuel J. LeFrak, and financier Charles Knapp.
 On November 20, 1984, Jackson sent a bid of $46 million to Holmes à Court.
 Branca suggested the amount of the bid after having spent time evaluating the earnings of the catalogue and learning of another bid for $39 million.
 Jackson was only interested in the music copyrights, but the package also included buildings, a recording studio and studio equipment.
 The two sides signed a non-binding memorandum of mutual interest in December 1984 and Jackson's team began a four-month process of verifying ATV Music's legal documents, financial reports, and every significant composition in the nearly 4000-song catalog.